What Does Psalms 22:1 Mean?

 Personal Reflection

-- When was the last time I felt abandoned by God, and did I bring that pain to Him honestly - or hide it?
+- When was the last time I honestly told God I felt abandoned - and still called Him 'my God'?

 A Challenge For You